bright/new-www/_posts/2017-11-01-http-clients-timeouts.md

 ## XMLHttpRequest and Fetch API timeouts

 `XMLHttpRequest` is the standard foundation of network communication of Web application for over 10 years now.
-Nowadays it is being replaced with Fetch API but it still is, and will continue, the most popular for couple of years.
+Nowadays it is being replaced with Fetch API but it still is, and will continue to be, the most popular for couple of years.
 There is only a single `timeout` configuration available in [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout):

 > The XMLHttpRequest.timeout property is an unsigned long representing the number of milliseconds a request can take before automatically being terminated.
 The default value is 0, which means there is no timeout.